Colorectal cancer

 Surgery

-Helps remove tumors and cancerous tissue that is nearby or has spread to other areas.
+Helps remove tumors and cancerous tissue that are nearby or has spread to other areas.

 Chemotherapy